Grand Tetons sightseeing

 Moose-Wilson road

-that comes in to Moose from the Granite entrance station to the Moose entrance station
+that comes in to the park at the Granite entrance station and runs to the Moose entrance station

 simple map